LPN to ASN Admission Requirements

 - Participate in an admission interview process if requested.

-- Applicants with 10 or more earned university credit hours must have a cumulative grade point average of 2.75 or greater.
+- Applicants with 10 or more earned university credit hours must have a cumulative grade point average of 2.75 or greater, grade point averages for admission to the LPN to ASN program will be calculated using only the ASN Program's required non-nursing courses (see list here).

 - Students who have obtained a minimum grade of "C" in Anatomy & Physiology more than 5 years prior to application to the nursing program must either retake the course or demonstrate current competency by passing a challenge exam.
 Currently practicing LPNs will be exempt from the five year limitation for Anatomy & Physiology.